-Colorado Springs is known to have a high content of uranium in the soil.
-This is a common, naturally occurring condition across the state of Colorado.
+Colorado is known to have a high content of uranium in the soil.
+This is a common, naturally occurring condition across the state and why there is a need for radon mitigation in Colorado Springs.
 As the uranium breaks down it releases radon gas into the soil.
 Due to the home creating a negative pressure on the soil beneath it, radon and other unhealthy gases enter through the cracks and holes in the foundation.

 These gases degrade the air quality of the entire home.
 The goal of any radon mitigation in Colorado Springs is to create a new path for these dangerous gases to bypass the living space of a home.
 With the proper techniques, any home can be made much safer.

 There are four distinct types of radon mitigation that can be performed on your Colorado Springs property; Sub Slab Depressurization, French Drain/Drain Tile Mitigation System, Sump Pit/Pump Draw Point System and Crawl Space Mitigation.

 There are many factors that determine which system is the best for your home.

 This is the most common type of system installed.
 A Sub Slab Depressurization System creates suction in a pit that is dug out below the concrete slab in the basement of a home.
 The radon gases are collected in that pit and exhausted out of the home using a fan that is placed on the exterior of the property.
 This is the preferred method in homes that do not have a French Drain or Sump System, like several in Colorado Springs.

 Drain Tile Systems are commonly referred to as French Drains.
 This is a drainage system that is installed below the foundation of a home to help with water drainage in properties that are susceptible to water problems.
-Often we can utilize these systems for radon mitigation.
+Often we can utilize these systems for radon mitigation in Colorado Springs.
 By tapping into a water drainage system, we can increase the overall effectiveness of the radon mitigation in Colorado Springs.
 This is a preferred method anytime it is an option.